timuric/developer.sketchapp.com/_code-examples/01-working-with-selections.md

 ## Selecting items

 Once you are comfortable iterating through the selection, you’ll probably want to modify it.
-To do that, there’s one method in [MSLayer](/reference/MSLayer/) you’ll be using quite a lot: `select:byExpandingSelection`.
+To do that, there’s one method in [MSLayer](/reference/MSLayer/) you’ll be using a lot: `select:byExpandingSelection`.

 As an example, we’ll select all layers named 'Rectangle':